willprice/ml-quiz/README.md

 "answers": [
   { "correctness": "2",
     "answer": "This is the second element",
-    "hint": "second = 2",
-    "comments": ""
+    "explanation": "why this order is correct"
   },
   { "correctness": "4",
     "answer": "This is the fourth element",
-    "hint": "fourth = 4",
-    "comments": ""
+    "explanation": "why this order is correct"
   },
   { "correctness": "1",
     "answer": "This is the first element",
-    "hint": "first = 1",
-    "comments": ""
+    "explanation": "why this order is correct"
   },
   { "correctness": "3",
     "answer": "This is the third element",
-    "hint": "third = 3",
-    "comments": ""
+    "explanation": "why this order is correct"
   }
 ]
 ```
-For the *filling-in blanks* question is defined as a list of *strings* (that will appear) and *integers* (blanks in the text that correspond to correct answer). `"answer:"` field is a list of dictionaries containing the missing text and blank identifier, e.g.
+For the *filling-in blanks* question is defined as a list of *strings* (that will appear) and *integers* (blanks in the text that correspond to correct answer). `"answer:"` field is a list of dictionaries containing the missing text and blanks identifier, e.g.
 ```
 "answer_type": "blank_answer",
 "question": [